dankamongmen/scblockchain/README.md

 an integer specifying the lookup type, a filename containing the new association's public key, and an external identifier valid for the specified lookup type.
-* `lauthreq`: generate a LookupAuthReq transaction
+* `lauthreq`: generate a LookupAuthReq transaction. takes as its arguments a TXSpec for the requesting ConsortiumMember, a TXSpec for the referenced ExternalLookup, and a JSON payload.
 * `lauth`: generate a LookupAuth transaction
-* `patient`: generate a Patient transaction. takes as its arguments a filename containing the new entity's authorization public key, and an arbitrary JSON-encoded payload.
+* `patient`: generate a Patient transaction. takes as its arguments a filename containing the new entity's authorization public key, a filename containing the raw symmetric key, and an arbitrary JSON payload.
 This payload will be encrypted.
 * `delpstatus`: generate a PatientStatusDelegation transaction
 * `pstatus`: generate a PatientStatus transaction
 * `getpstatus`: show the most recent PatientStatus for the specified patient